-Do not get confused : a turbocharger is driven by the flux of exhaust gases.
-On a supercharger, the air intake turbine is driven through the intermediate of a belt.
-In addition to a rotation speed far lower compared to a turbocharger, an amount of output power is subtracted fom the engine because of the belt drive system.
+Do not get confused : a turbocharger is driven by exhaust gases.
+On a supercharger, the air intake turbine is driven by a belt.
+In addition to a rotation speed far lower compared to a turbocharger, an amount of output power is subtracted fom the engine because of the drive system.

-There is no serviceable part for the end user inside a turbocharger.
+There is no serviceable part for the end user inside turbochargers.
 Any attempt to disassembling would lead to a total failure.